Tesla slips to near bottom in Consumer Reports reliability survey

 The magazine’s annual survey of new vehicle reliability predicts which cars will give owners fewer or more problems than their competitors, based on data collected.
 Its scorecard is influential among consumers and industry executives.

-Tesla’s ranking slid to No. 27, ahead of only General Motors Co’s (GM.N) Cadillac brand and Volvo.
+Tesla’s ranking slid to No. 27, ahead of only General Motors Co’s Cadillac brand and Volvo.

 The Model S, which starts at $74,500, dropped to “Below Average” from “Above Average” last year, and its overall score denied it Consumer Reports’ “Recommended” tag.
 Owners reported suspension problems and other issues, including the extending door handle, the magazine said.